trevismd/statannotations/README.md

 - Optionally, custom p-values can be given as input.
       In this case, no statistical test is performed, but **corrections for multiple testing can be applied.**
+- Any text can be used as annotation
 - And various fixes (see [CHANGELOG.md](https://github.com/trevismd/statannotations/blob/master/CHANGELOG.md)).